How to Make NORA Tea for Pregnancy

 Notes

 NORA tea is delicious hot or cold.
-If you like sweeter teas, try adding a small amount of honey.
+If you prefer a sweeter tea, try adding a small amount of raw honey.

 Nutrition